csiro-robotics/WildScenes/README.md

 #### 3D Training

-Will be released soon.
+3D Training is still under development and will be released soon.

 ### Evaluation code

-Will be released soon.
+Evaluation can be performed using eval2d.py and eval3d.py.
+Documentation and bash scripts will be released soon.

 ### Citation
 <p>